holochain/nomad-server/README.md

 pulumi preview
 ```

+### Applying changes

+Simply open a PR to see the preview of the changes in the CI.
+Then, once the PR
+is reviewed and merged into the `main` branch, a new workflow will push the
+changes to Pulumi.

 ## Chaning the DigitalOcean token

 Pulumi requires a Personal Access Token (PAT) for DigitalOcean to make calls to the API.